I came to the conclusion, at a young age, that communism sucks.

 The plan was to drive all over Europe – west and east.
 It was going to be a Grand Adventure.
 We moseyed around Germany for awhile, then went to Holland, Switzerland, Austria and East Germany , en route Czechoslovakia, Poland, the USSR and Romania.
 After Romania, we dabbled in Bulgaria before going to Greece.
 Keep in mind, this was in the middle of the Cold War.
 The war was downright frigid.
 What were the parental units thinking?!

 I have several memories of the Soviet Union.
 I was basically not fond of the place, but we had to go because Fulldemerde wanted to visit his roots or some such nonsense.
-In Moscow, I found a bug (not the crawly kind) in our hotel room.
+In the Metropol Hotel in Moscow, I found a bug (not the crawly kind) in our hotel room.
 The other three family members were in the Tea Room of our decrepit and enormous hotel.
 I ran down the hallways and dragged them back to the room to show off my discovery.
 Every night thereafter, Warren and I sang the recording devices a little ditty of our own composition, to the tune of “Good Night, Ladies.”
 It went thusly: “Good night, comrades; good night , comrades; good night, comrades; we’re going to bed now.
 Are you listening?; Of course you’re listening; Stop your infernal listening; we’re going to bed now.”
 We made up other verses on our long drives around the city, but I can’t recall them all.

 This, episode, however, is not about bugs.
 Or about Warren telling our Intourist-provided guide (substitute “Intourist” with “Commie-Pinko-Government-Spy”) that he believed that the body of Lenin was really a wax figurine with a green lightbulb shoved up its nose.
 Or me stomping indignantly to a neighboring table at dinner in Leningrad to inform the two snarky men in shiny suits that they no longer needed to follow us…and that I was on to them.
 No, this snippet is about why Communism did not appeal to two pre-pubescent Amerikanskis.